 After irradiation, the target-catcher foil assemblies were removed from GPSC using an in-vacuum transfer facility for offline counting.
-The radio activities produced during irradiations were counted offline using two pre-calibrated high-resolution n-type HPGe clover detectors of 470 c.c. active volume coupled to a CAMAC-based data acquisition system.
+The radioactivity produced during irradiations was counted offline using two pre-calibrated high-resolution n-type HPGe clover detectors with 470 cc active volumes, coupled to a CAMAC-based data-acquisition system.
 The resolution of the individual clover crystals and in the add-back mode was estimated to be $\approx$ 2-2.3 for 1332 keV $\gamma$-ray energy of $^{60}$Co source.
 The clover detectors may be operated in two distinct modes, i.e., $(i)$ by direct detection efficiency (G$ _{\epsilon D}$) estimated as the sum of four individual crystal efficiencies, and $(ii)$ by coincidence detection efficiency (G$ _{\epsilon C}$) also termed as add-back photo-peak efficiency.
-In the present work, the clover detectors were deployed in total detection mode, defined as the sum of direct detection efficiency and coincidence detection efficiency, to get the best performance of composite detector \cite{duchene1999clover}.
+In the present work, the clover detectors were deployed in total detection mode, defined as the sum of the direct and coincidence detection efficiencies, to achieve the best performance of the composite detector \cite{duchene1999clover}.
 The detectors were calibrated using standard multi $\gamma$ sources, e.g., $^{60}$Co, $^{133}$Ba and $^{152}$Eu, of known strengths.

 A representative $\gamma$ spectrum of $^{12}$C+$^{118}$Sn system obtained at E$_{\textrm{lab}}$ = 71.8 MeV is shown in Fig.\ref{fig:spectraanddecaycurve}(a).
 The characteristic decay $\gamma$-lines of $^{126}$Ba, $^{127}$Cs, $^{126}$Cs, $^{125}$Xe, $^{123}$Xe and $^{123}$I evaporation residues are marked in the spectrum.
 All evaporation residues were identified by following characteristic decay $\gamma$-lines and their half-lives obtained from the decay-curve analysis.
 Decay curve of $^{126}$Ba obtained by following 233.6 keV $\gamma$-line is presented in Fig.\ref{fig:spectraanddecaycurve}(b).
-As can be seen from the figure, the activity reduced to half in a duration of $\approx$102 $\pm$ 2 min, indicating the characteristic half-life of $^{126}$Ba nuclei.
+As shown in the figure, the activity decreased by half over $\approx$102 $\pm$ 2 min, indicating the characteristic half-life of $^{126}$Ba nuclei.
 A similar procedure has been followed to analyze other reaction residues formed in this system.
 A list of identified evaporation residues is given in Table \ref{tab:list of identified residues} along with their spectroscopic properties.